Thy word is a lamp unto my feet, and a light unto my path~ Psalm 119:105 KJV

 The great thing about the Bible is that it spells out in no uncertain terms exactly what is right and what is wrong (Exodus 20:1-17, Matthew 5-7, 1st Corinthians 6:9-11, Galatians 5:19-21).
 This prevents Christians leaders from playing favorites (most of the time) and applying standards of behavior to some people and not to others.
 It also keeps Christians from simply adopting the standards of an ever changing culture (1st Thessalonians 4:4-5, 1st Peter 4:3).

 We become hopelessly reliant on subjective definitions of right and wrong-

 We know exactly what sin is because sin is clearly defined in Ephesians 5:3-7, Galatians 5:19-20, 1stCorinthians 6:9-10 and Romans 1:21-31.
 We know what love is because God spelled it out for us in 1stCorinthians 13.
 We know when divorce is morally acceptable because of Jesus’ teaching on the subject in Matthew 19:4-9.
 Without these and other teachings found in the Bible we are left to decide for ourselves the definitions of key issues.
 Anytime foolish humans are left to define right and wrong for themselves there will be some monster who decides that it is a loving act to kill people he or she finds distasteful or burdensome.
 It’s simply a fact that life gets really weird, really fast without hard and fast definitions of right and wrong.

-We doom ourselves to stupidity and repeating the mistakes of the past-
+We doom ourselves to repeating the mistakes of the past-

-All we have to do is study it.
+All we have to do is obey it.